terramate-io/terramate/docs/sharing-data.md

 ## Lazy Evaluation

-So far we described how globals on different configurations are merged.
+So far, we've described how globals on different configurations are merged.
 Given that globals can reference other globals and Terramate metadata it is important to be clear about how/when evaluation happens.